AaronmI325/MECH105-Algorithims/Matrix Creation/README.md

 # Special Matrix Creator

-This algorithim creates a matrix of any size that has the every element in the first row as the number of it's column and every element in the first row as the number of it's column.
+This algorithim creates a matrix of any size that has the every element in the first row as the number of it's column and every element in the first column as the number of it's row.
 After this, the elements in the matrix become the added numbers of the element to it's left and the elemtn above it.

 ## Inputs:
 - Number of rows